-Upping your bedroom communication skills will improve your oral sex game and help you give oral like a boss.
+Upping your bedroom communication skills will improve your oral sex game and help you give head like a boss.
 But what do you need to communicate about and how?
 It’s difficult to talk when your mouth is busy!
 To make it easier, here are some suggestions for how to communicate before, during, and after oral action.

 Before Going Down